arraky/EF-Info/docs/about-me.md

 + Moved to Switzerland
   + Enjoyed my life up to now

-## Education
-+ 2 years of Primary School Spicheren
-+ 4 years of Primary School Evilard
-+ 2 years of OSZ Rittermatte
-+ 3 years of GBSL

 ## Favorites
 ### Hobbies
 + Creative work in programs including: